Age-Related Macular Degeneration

 What is the Age-Related Eye Disease Study (AREDS)?

-AREDS looked at the effects of zinc and antioxidants, and a combination of both, on patients with cataracts, and on those with varying stages and types of AMD.
-Scientists also studied patients without evidence of cataract or AMD to determine if zinc and/or antioxidants can prevent the development of these conditions.
+AREDS looked at the effects of zinc and antioxidants, and a combination of both, on patients with cataracts and those with varying stages and types of AMD.
+Scientists also studied patients without evidence of cataracts or AMD to determine if zinc and/or antioxidants can prevent the development of these conditions.
 Georgia Retina was one of the study centers chosen by the National Eye Institute.
 Many Georgia Retina patients volunteered to participate in the study.

 To learn more about the Age-Related Eye Disease Study (AREDS) and schedule a visit with one of our ophthalmologists, call us toll-free at 888-GA-RETINA.